 Under the current statewide regulations, TPWD determines the harvest quota and issues permits directly to landowners for surplus pronghorn.
-With the experimental season, landowners or their agents within selected pronghorn herd units (8, 17, 25; see inset map) in the northwest and northeast Panhandle would determine the harvest quota and control buck pronghorn harvest on their property during the pilot project.
+With the experimental season, landowners or their agents within the selected special experimental buck season areas (see inset map) in the northwest and northeast Panhandle would determine the harvest quota and control buck pronghorn harvest on their property during the pilot project.
 To comply with tagging requirements hunters will be required to obtain a free experimental buck permit at numerous locations across the state starting August 15.
 Hunters will also be required to present their harvest at a mandatory check station within 24 hours of harvest.

 The goal of the project is to simplify pronghorn hunting regulations and increase hunting opportunity in areas with stable populations.
 After completion of the experiment, the Department will assess all data to determine whether a permanent regulation change to a landowner controlled harvest for bucks is suitable as well as expanding the concept into other areas of the northern Panhandle.

 This document has all necessary information, including maps, about the experimental pronghorn season for hunters and landowners that can be printed and taken to the field.
 These documents are also available where permits are provided.

 How do I obtain a free permit for the experimental buck season?